stevendaix/foampilot/README.md

 🌍 **Languages:**
 [English](README.md) | [Français](README.fr.md) | [中文](README.zh.md)

-**foampilot** is a Python platform designed to *fully orchestrate OpenFOAM simulations*
-using Python as the single source of truth — from case definition and meshing to execution, post-processing, and reporting.
+**foampilot** is a Python platform designed to *fully orchestrate OpenFOAM simulations* — from case definition and meshing to execution, post-processing, and reporting.

 It is intended for engineers and researchers who want **reproducible, scriptable,